lpmdiaz/HyperGraphs.jl/examples/README.md

 # Examples

-This directory will contain examples showcasing how to use HyperGraphs.jl.
+This directory contains examples showcasing how to use HyperGraphs.jl.

 ## Theoretical examples